derneuere/devops-exercise/README.md

 - Check the application code into local Gitlab
 - Create with Gitlab CI (Build/Test/Deploy) a image and let it run on a container
 - Create gitlab-ci.yml (build/test/deploy when new version)
-- Install / Put it in Kubernetes with Dashboard (scale to 2)
-- Create a .yml for Kubernetes
-- Put it into a makefile
-- Make it all start with kubespary and ansible
+- Install kubespray
+- Configure kubespray to fetch container
+- Configure kubespray to port forward
 - create fake domain names in hostfile or whatever FQDNs are
 - Write a Getting Started Section